 Did you add too much baking soda to your recipe and you're wondering what it's going to do to your baked goods?
-Find out everything you need to know about baking soda in baking: what baking soda is, what baking soda does, what happens if you add too much baking soda, does it expire, and what happens if you use baking soda instead of baking powder?
+Find out everything you need to know about baking soda in baking: what it is, what it does, what happens if you add too much, if it expires, substitutions and what happens if you use baking soda instead of baking powder.

 I shared with you a recipe for marmalade pudding cakes, pulled from my family's recipe box.
 The original recipe had a lot of baking soda, and the puddings browned significantly as they cooked.
 Like a good chemist, I blamed the baking soda and I wanted to investigate.

-To prove this, I remade the pudding cakes, modifying the amount of baking soda and adding only an eighth of a teaspoon to the second batch, instead of the full teaspoon called for in the original recipe.
-The second batch of steamed puddings were completely different: significantly lighter in colour, with a firmer, spongy texture.
-Interesting.
+I remade the pudding cakes, modifying the amount of baking soda and adding only 0.625 mL (⅛ a teaspoon) to the second batch, instead of the full 5 mL (1 teaspoon) called for in the original recipe.
+The second batch of steamed puddings was completely different: significantly lighter in colour, with a firmer, spongy texture.

 Baking soda is the common name for the chemical sodium bicarbonate (or bicarbonate of soda, as the Brits like to call it).
 The chemical formula for baking soda is NaHCO3.
 Sodium bicarbonate is basic (as in alkaline) and reacts under acidic conditions to produce carbon dioxide (CO2), the gas that lifts cake batters and helps your cakes rise (water and salt are also produced).